qiboteam/qibo/doc/source/qibo.rst

 before creating any circuits or gates.
 The default backend is the first available from ``qibojit``, ``qibotf``, ``tensorflow``, ``numpy``.

-For developers, provide a configuration file in ``qibo/backends/profiles.yml`` containing the technical specifications for all backends supported by our team.
-If you are planning to introduce a new backend module for simulation or hardware please edit the profile file and include the reference to your module.
-Alternativelly, you can set a custom profile file using the ``QIBO_PROFILE`` environment variable.
+For developers, we provide a configuration file in ``qibo/backends/profiles.yml`` containing the technical specifications for all backends supported by the Qibo team.
+If you are planning to introduce a new backend module for simulation or hardware, you can simply edit this profile file and include the reference to your new module.
+Alternatively, you can set a custom profile file by storing the file path in the ``QIBO_PROFILE`` environment variable before executing the code.

 .. autoclass:: qibo.backends.abstract.AbstractBackend
     :members: